zoontek/react-native-edge-to-edge/README.md

 ## Considerations

-### Third-party librairies
+### Third-party libraries

-Many libraries consider the transparency of status and navigation bars.
+Many libraries expose options that you can set to account for the transparency of status and navigation bars.
 For example, the [`useHideAnimation`](https://github.com/zoontek/react-native-bootsplash?tab=readme-ov-file#usehideanimation) hook in `react-native-bootsplash` has `statusBarTranslucent` and `navigationBarTranslucent` options, the [`useAnimatedKeyboard`](https://docs.swmansion.com/react-native-reanimated/docs/device/useAnimatedKeyboard) in `react-native-reanimated` has an `isStatusBarTranslucentAndroid` option, etc.

 > [!IMPORTANT]
-> Until third-party libraries officially add support for `react-native-edge-to-edge`, you may need to adjust these options to prevent interference with the library.
+> Until third-party libraries officially add support for `react-native-edge-to-edge` to set these options automatically, you may need to adjust these options to prevent interference with the library.

 For library authors, we provide a lightweight package called `react-native-is-edge-to-edge` (note the `-is-`!), which checks whether `react-native-edge-to-edge` is installed, making it easy to update your library accordingly: